fleschutz/base256U/README.md

 Advantages of B256U
 -------------------
 * it's short: 128 bit require 16 characters only, 256 bit require 32 characters only
+* it's simple to grasp: one byte is represented by one Unicode character
 * it's safe: people are forced to copy&paste it
-* it's simple: one byte is represented by one Unicode character
 * it's fast and easy to implement: see the source code
 * it supports double-click for copy&paste (no terminal characters in B256U)
 * it simply works: B256U uses Unicode 1.0 only (highest code point used is 333)